 How we digest our food is directly correlated with our level of health.
-If an individual is eating a “healthy” diet but is experiencing gas, bloating and constipation after meals, then that healthy food is likely not healthy for them.
-When food is not being digested properly (even the most healthiest of food types), the nutrients are not being properly assimilated and absorbed leading to symptoms of indigestion, toxic accumulation and malabsorption.
-Unfortunately this is a common phenomenon among many individuals, leading to a large amount of frustration and confusion around what to eat.
+If an individual is eating a “healthy” diet but is experiencing gas, bloating, and constipation after meals, then that healthy food is likely not healthy for them.
+When food is not being digested properly (even the most healthiest of food types), the nutrients are not being properly assimilated and absorbed, leading to symptoms of indigestion, toxic accumulation, and malabsorption.
+Unfortunately this is a common phenomenon among many individuals, and has resulted in a large amount of frustration and confusion around what to eat.

 The Four Digestive Types of Ayurveda

 The first of the Ayurvedic digestion types is known as Vishama Agni (translated as “irregular fire”) and is related to an imbalance of Vata dosha or the wind element in the body.
 Like Vata dosha, the symptoms are often fluctuating and irregular.
 You may experience symptoms such as constipation, gas, bloating, fluctuating appetite, irregular bowel habits, forgetting to eat, spaciness with hunger, anxiety, restless mind, excessive worry, and sporadic mood changes.
 If there is a coating on the tongue (which shows toxins in the system) it is often brownish in color.
 Individuals with Vishama Agni often do not digest proteins (e.g. most beans and heavy meats), nor raw foods (e.g. raw vegetables, raw nuts, and green juices) well.

 Here is a brief chart that shares some of the general factors for diagnosing and alleviating Vishama Agni.